Pietro Spada: Biography

 Born in Rome, Spada was the second of three sons of Maria Teresa Fodale and Massimo Spada.
 Although not born into a musical dynasty – his parents both had law degrees – the household was never devoid of music, frequented by many well-known musicians of the time including the violinist Gioconda de Vito and the tenors Giacomo Lauri-Volpi and Tito Schipa.
-His great-grandfather, Jacopo Ferretti, wrote the libretto for Rossini’s la Cenerentola and collaborated as librettist with other composers such as his close friend Donizetti, Pacini and Mercadante.
+His great-grandfather, Jacopo Ferretti, wrote the libretto for Rossini’s la Cenerentola and collaborated as librettist with other composers such as his close friend Gaetano Donizetti, Giovanni Pacini and Saverio Mercadante.

 Spada began his study of the piano at the age of 12 under Vito Carnevali.
-A short time later he entered the Conservatory of Santa Cecilia in Rome to study under Tito Aprea completing his diploma in piano with highest honors in 1956.
+A short time later he entered the Conservatorio Santa Cecilia in Rome to study under Tito Aprea completing his diploma in piano with highest honors in 1956.
 Subsequently he received coaching but no formal lessons from the Italian pianist and conductor Carlo Zecchi who became one of his closest friends.
 In addition he frequented lessons with Arturo Benedetti Michelangeli.
-Spada underwent composition courses with Vincenzo di Donato, Carlo Pinelli and Andrea Mascagni completing his studies at the Milan Conservatory with Giorgio Federico Ghedini.
+Spada underwent composition courses with Vincenzo di Donato, Carlo Pinelli and Andrea Mascagni, completing his studies at the Milan Conservatory with Giorgio Federico Ghedini.